2i2c-org/example-inherit-from-community-image/README.md

 2. All modifications happen in `environment.yml` file, which is not container specific.
 Regular users can use this too.
 3. Users can test out their image **interactively** by making a PR, which will automatically create a comment with a link to mybinder.org, which will build the image *exactly* the same way our action does.
 This allows users to contribute packages and changes to this repo without needing docker installed locally.
+[See example PR](https://github.com/yuvipanda/example-inherit-from-community-image/pull/1)
 4. On making PRs, a GitHub action builds the image to make sure it can be built.
 This catches issues with syntax errors and missing versions.
 5. Tests inside the `image-tests/` directory are also run on each PR, allowing for more fine-grained tests - either as